darshandesai1095/darshandesai1095/README.md

 I'm <a href="https://darshandesai.io/" target="_blank">Darshan<a/>, a JavaScript developer with a focus on Front-End Development 🌐 I possess a solid understanding of modern web technologies and have been honing my skills to deliver exceptional user experiences.

-My knowledge and interests extend beyond JavaScript, as I have successfully completed various projects involving Python and Matlab, specifically in the field of Machine Learning 🤖 I approach problem-solving with enthusiasm and strive to create innovative solutions.
+My knowledge and interests extend beyond JavaScript, as I have completed various projects involving Python and Matlab, specifically in the field of Machine Learning 🤖 I approach problem-solving with enthusiasm and strive to create innovative solutions.

 Let's collaborate and build something amazing together!